 We loved the Bialetti Moka Express 9-Cup and the options it provided for a larger group.
-Taking just minutes to brew, it gave us consistently delightful results and the choice of enjoying strong Italian-style espresso or, with the addition of hot water, an excellent Americano for those that preferred a more drip-style cup.
+Taking just minutes to brew, it gave us consistently delightful results and the choice of enjoying strong Italian-style espresso or, with the addition of hot water, an excellent Americano for those that prefer a more drip-style cup.
 We awarded it a Top Pick award for all these reasons and more, outlined below.

 While the Bialetti was perhaps not created with camping in mind, it fit right into our car camping routine and kept us caffeinated in style.

 A classic design that has been going strong since the 1950s, the Bialetti has a signature 8-sided shape that the manufacturer claims helps diffuse heat more evenly, enhancing the aroma of your coffee.
 Whether that's true or not, we weren't disappointed with the results.
 Requiring no filters, this brewer consists of three parts: the lower heating vessel, a stemmed filter chamber for the coffee, and a handled top that collects the coffee as it percolates up the center.
 The pot is assembled and placed on a stovetop, where a gurgling sound informs you it's finished — on a good burner, the whole process takes mere minutes.

 The three pieces of the Moka Express.
 While this is obviously more to contend with than a simple pour over cone, it's still a simple set up that's easy to keep track of.